darklord1310/GDB-RSP-ARM-Cortex-M-Simulator/README.md

 GDB Server and ARM Simulator
 ============================
 This project allow you to use the gdbserver and ARM simulator with CoIDE application.
-Description below is the explanation for the available `rake` commands using gitbash you can use to release and depoy the gdbserver and coflash then debug using the ARM simulator.
+Description below is the explanation for the available `rake` commands using gitbash to release and depoy the gdbserver and coflash then debug using the ARM simulator.
 (Please make sure the CoIDE is installed in C: drive directory)

 Commands
 ========